Apply to the School

 - Resume or C.V.

-- Official transcripts from each U.S. college or university attended should be sent directly to SOPHAS.
+- Official transcripts from each U.S. college or university attended must be sent from that institution directly to SOPHAS.
 This includes a University of Minnesota transcript (if applicable).
 Do not send transcripts to the University of Minnesota.

 - Official GRE scores should be sent to institution code 6891 – U Minnesota Sch Pub Hlth SOPHAS.